andrelrc28-glitch/Analysis-of-the-supplementary-health-sector/README.md

 # Analysis-of-the-supplementary-health-sector
 A study on the supply in the supplementary health sector.
-(My first project in R and forecasting models)

 This study aims to analyze the supply of the supplementary health sector through a statistical regression model.
 First, the number of sessions per year was forecasted by specialty, and subsequently for the entire sector.
 Finally, the Total Addressable Market (TAM) was calculated using a bottom-up approach.